sievericcardo/greenhouse_dt_project/README.md

 The specific greenhouse we are working with has the following characteristics:

 - The greenhouse is divided in two shelves.
-- Each shelf is composed by 2 groups of plants.
+- Each shelf is composed by 1 group of plants.
 - Each group of plants is watered by a water pump.
 - Each group of plants is composed by 2 plants.
 - Each plant is put inside a pot.